Director of the Department of Tactical Momentum

 23 — The Emotional Combustion Flash

-Feelings ignite action.
+Feelings ignite publicly.

 24 — The Heroic Overextension

-You volunteer for something no mortal should.
+You volunteer for the impossible.

 25 — The Strategic Yelling Episode

-You yell to solve a problem.
+You raise your voice to solve a problem.

 26 — The Momentum Hijack